KDE/documentation-develop-kde-org/content/docs/plasma/widget/setup.md

 * You can also have the widget inside another widget (a containment) like the system tray or the panel itself.
 * The widget can also be run like an application in its own window (Calculator).

+The root of the applet is required to be a `PlasmoidItem` in Plasma 6.

-`plasmoid.location` and `plasmoid.formFactor` can tell you how the widget is placed. `plasmoid` is a global variable which is defined when you `import org.kde.plasma.plasmoid 2.0`.
-Read more below.
+`plasmoid.location` and `plasmoid.formFactor` can tell you how the widget is placed. `plasmoid` is a global variable which is defined when you `import org.kde.plasma.plasmoid`.

-`Plasmoid.compactRepresentation` (with a capital) and `Plasmoid.fullRepresentation` are used to define the layout of the small "icon" view and the full "popup" view.
-These are both properties of the main `Item`.
-If neither are set, by default the main `Item` is the full representation.
+`Plasmoid.compactRepresentation` (note the capitalization) and `Plasmoid.fullRepresentation` are used to define the layout of the small "icon" view and the full "popup" view.
+These are both properties of the main `PlasmoidItem`.
+If neither are set, by default the main `PlasmoidItem` is the full representation.
+This behavior can be modified using the `preferredRepresentation` property of the root `PlasmoidItem`

-If you change the compact representation, you will need to use a [`MouseArea`](https://doc.qt.io/qt-5/qml-qtquick-mousearea.html) to toggle the `plasmoid.expanded` property.
-See the [`DefaultCompactRepresentation.qml`](https://github.com/KDE/plasma-desktop/blob/master/desktoppackage/contents/applet/DefaultCompactRepresentation.qml) for an example.
+If you change the compact representation, you will need to use a `MouseArea` [QML Item](https://doc.qt.io/qt-6/qml-qtquick-mousearea.html) to toggle the `plasmoid.expanded` property.
+See the `DefaultCompactRepresentation.qml` [example here](https://github.com/KDE/plasma-desktop/blob/master/desktoppackage/contents/applet/DefaultCompactRepresentation.qml).

 `Layout.preferredWidth` can be used to define the default width of a panel widget, or the size of the popup window (unless it is in the system tray).
 The system tray has a fixed hardcoded size for its popups. `Layout.preferredWidth` can also define the width of the compact "icon" view in the horizontal panel, not just the full "popup" width.
 Note that the `Layout.preferredWidth`/`Layout.preferredHeight` of the `Plasmoid.compactRepresentation` will automatically scale to the thickness of the panel depending on if it's a vertical or horizontal panel.